PhilippFeO/earth-observation/NDVI/README.md

 # NDVI #
 This directory documents my calculation of the NDVI of central bavaria (near the lower center lies Munich).
 Via Google Earth Engine I retrieve the proper satellite imagery form [Landsat 8 – Wikipedia](https://en.wikipedia.org/wiki/Landsat_8) as `GeoTIFF` containing all 19 bands.
-The following steps include:
+The following steps include (I use `numpy`, `rasterio` and `matplotlib`, i.e. no GEE):
   - Reading necessary bands from image
   - Preprocessing values for higher quality results (f.i. not whole 16bit color range is exploited)
   - Calculating NDVI